 Round Tower

 The Round Tower is the oldest surviving building on site.
-It dates to the early 12th century and was probably built by Muircheartach Uí Briain and completed around 1101, the year the site was gifted to the church.
+It dates to the early 12th century and was probably built by Muircheartach Uí Briain and completed around 1101, the year the site was bestowed upon the Church.
 It is 28m tall from base to the top of the conical stone-capped roof and was made from limestone and sandstone.

 The Cathedral

-This massive 13th century cruciform plan, limestone rubble-built Gothic cathedral is centrally located in the outcrop summit.
-It was constructed around Cormac’s Chapel, incorporating its west gable, and has a 15th century tower house built into the western end of its nave.
-A highly decorated wall painting depicted the crucifixion has recently been discovered and conserved in the south transept.
+This massive 13th century Gothic cathedral of cruciform plan, and built of limestone rubble walling with fine cut stone detail is centrally located in the outcrop summit.
+It accommodated the earlier Cormac’s Chapel, incorporating its west gable, and includes a 15th century tower house built into the western end of its nave.
+A highly decorated wall painting depicting the Crucifixion has recently been discovered and conserved in the south transept.

 Hall of the Vicars Choral